dankamongmen/dankdryer/README.md

 The device as designed requires approximately 600g of high-temperature filament (PC, PAHT-CF, etc.) to print, as well as about 20g of polycarbonate.
 The exact amount of filament will depend on material and print settings.
-Seven pieces must be printed:
+Six pieces must be printed:

  * Hot chamber (pa6-cf)